w3c/wcag3/guidelines/groups/user-control/assistive-techology-control/assistive-technology-supported.md

 :::tests

 <b>Procedure</b>

-Using assistive technology:
+For each page view:
-1. interact with the controls in a page / view.
-Check that each control can be operated using the assistive technology and that operating the controls achieves the same results with and without assistive technology.
+1. Check that each control can be operated using assistive technology and that operating the controls achieves the same results with and without assistive technology.
-2. interact with non-interactive content in a page / view.
-Check to see that the same results are achieved with and without assistive technology.
+2. Check that reading or experiencing non-interactive content produces the same results with and without assistive technology.

 <b>Expected results</b>